SimoneCibrario/starter-hugo-research-group/content/home/infos2.md

   <div class="column2">
     <h2></h2>
     <p>
-        <li>The challenges of ubiquitous digital play to psychological and legal understanding of games, from <strong>gambling to addiction</strong>.</li>
+        The challenges of ubiquitous digital play to psychological and legal understanding of games, from <strong>gambling to addiction</strong>.
     </p>
   </div>
   <div class="column2">